Make heating private homes with their own hands can anyone who carefully examine the recommendations posted in this article with photos.

 - absolute dependence on the availability of electricity, without which the operation of the system is impossible.

-Now you can mount the water heating system yourself in your own house.
+Now you can install a water heating system in your own home yourself.